Get Involved — Volunteer

 Send us a message if you would like to volunteer for the church.

 If you are a parishioner looking to get more involved with the Church of the Holy Apostles, please fill out this form.
-You can also email this pledge form to [email protected] to offer your time, talent, and resources to the Church.
+You can also email [email protected] to offer your time, talent, and resources to the Church.

 When can I volunteer?